George I of Great Britain: Early life

 George was born on 28 May 1660 in the city of Hanover in the Duchy of Brunswick-Lüneburg in the Holy Roman Empire.
 He was the eldest son of Ernest Augustus, Duke of Brunswick-Lüneburg, and his wife, Sophia of the Palatinate.
-Sophia was the granddaughter of King James I of England through her mother, Elizabeth Stuart, Queen of Bohemia.
+Sophia was the granddaughter of King James I of England, through her mother, Elizabeth Stuart, Queen of Bohemia.

 For the first year of his life George was the only heir to the German territories of his father and three childless uncles.
 George's brother, Frederick Augustus, was born in 1661, and the two boys (known respectively by the family as "Görgen" and "Gustchen") were brought up together.
-Their mother was absent for almost a year (1664–1665) during a long convalescent holiday in Italy but corresponded regularly with her sons' governess and took a great interest in their upbringing, even more so upon her return.
-Sophia bore Ernest Augustus another four sons and a daughter.
+In 1662 the family moved to Osnabrück when Ernest Augustus was appointed ruler of the Prince-Bishopric of Osnabrück, while his older brother George William ruled in Hanover.
+They lived at Iburg Castle outside the city until 1673 when they moved to the newly completed Schloss Osnabrück.
+The parents were absent for almost a year (1664–1665) during a long convalescent holiday in Italy but Sophia corresponded regularly with her sons' governess and took a great interest in their upbringing, even more so upon her return.
+Sophia and Ernest Augustus had another four sons and a daughter.
 In her letters Sophia describes George as a responsible, conscientious child who set an example to his younger brothers and sisters.

 By 1675 George's eldest uncle had died without issue, but his remaining two uncles had married, putting George's inheritance in jeopardy, for his uncles' estates might pass to their own sons, were they to have any, instead of to George.
 George's father took him hunting and riding and introduced him to military matters; mindful of his uncertain future, Ernest Augustus took the fifteen-year-old George on campaign in the Franco-Dutch War with the deliberate purpose of testing and training his son in battle.

 In 1679 another uncle died unexpectedly without sons, and Ernest Augustus became reigning Duke of Calenberg-Göttingen, with his capital at Hanover.
 George's surviving uncle, George William of Celle, had married his mistress in order to legitimise his only daughter, Sophia Dorothea, but looked unlikely to have any further children.
 Under Salic law, where inheritance of territory was restricted to the male line, the succession of George and his brothers to the territories of their father and uncle now seemed secure.
 In 1682 the family agreed to adopt the principle of primogeniture, meaning George would inherit all the territory and not have to share it with his brothers.